ajkdrag/ocrorchestrator/README.md

 ## Overview

-The OCR Orchestrator Service is a versatile, FastAPI-based solution designed to serve various OCR (Optical Character Recognition) projects within our organization.
+The OCR Orchestrator Service is a versatile, FastAPI-based solution designed to serve various OCR (Optical Character Recognition) usecases.
 It provides a unified interface for processing different types of document images, including cheques, payslips, bank statements, passports, and utility bills.

 ## Key Features